Pooh and the Philosophers

 Pooh and the Philosophers is a 1995 book by John Tyerman Williams, purporting to show how all of Western philosophy from the last 3,000 years was a long preparation for Winnie the Pooh.
 It was published in 1995 by Dutton in the United States and by Methuen in the United Kingdom, using A. A. Milne's fictional bear Winnie-the-Pooh, and is intended to be both humorous and intellectual.

 Authorship and content

 J. T. Williams explains a number of philosophical theories using many different Milne quotation, such as René Descartes's "I think therefore I am," and distills them down to a very simple level.
-Williams is a retired schoolteacher who lives in Trethevy, Cornwall.
+Williams was a retired schoolteacher of English and history with a Ph.D in philosophy.
+He died in 2016.